Page last updated: 2 March 2026

 DFW’s passenger flow is nearly balanced, typical for a large connecting hub.

-- In 2024, about 44 million passengers arrived, and 43.9 million departed.
+- In 2024, passenger traffic was evenly split between 43.9 million arrivals and 43.9 million departures.

 - The airport processed 37.7 million domestic arrivals and departures each, along with 6.2 million international arrivals and departures.